 The Office is also responsible for development of new programs and projects.
 Administrative and managerial functions are coordinated by the Chief of Police, aided by the command staff.
 Liaison is maintained with the City Commission through the City Manager.

 Back to Top

-Major Ken Cowley is the Commander of the Administrative Services Division.
+Major Sonia Quinones is the Commander of Administrative Operations.
 Soris Garcia is the Records/Communications Supervisor.
 This division provides the support services to the department, and their main phone number is (954) 457-1400.

 Responsible for the final presentation of the department's annual budget, administration of petty cash, coordinating with vendors, overseeing payroll entries, upkeep of the facility and also serves as Records Custodian.

 Responsible for processing all municipal and traffic citations, coordinating Police Officers' court appearances, and filing misdemeanor arrest cases.
 The Court Liaison can be reached at (954) 457-1441.